halfer/cd-demo-container/README.md

 To follow this tutorial, sign up for the following:

 * GitHub
-* Vultr
+* Pretty much any VPS host
 * GitLab
 * CircleCI

-The Linux host will generally cost some money, although on most cloud systems you are charged very accurately, and as long as you destroy the machine when you are finished, you'll incur very low costs (less than one US dollar).
+The VPS host will generally cost some money.
+If you can go for a cloud provider they will charge very accurately, and as long as you destroy the machine when you are finished, you'll incur very low costs (less than one US dollar).
+I use Vultr, but there's also Digital Ocean, Linode and many others available.

 General steps
 ---